frappe/schools/schools/docs/user/guides/student/student.md

 # Student

-A Student defined as person who has enrolled at your institute and you have accepted his application.
+A Student is defined as a person who has enrolled at your institute and you have accepted their application.
-The student doctype maintains personel details of the student.
+The student doctype maintains personal details of the student.

 You can view everything related to a particular student on this page.
 Eg : Fees, Student Group, etc